lcreid/solr-nutch-vagrant/README.md

     cd solr-nutch-vagrant
     vagrant up

+The `vagrant up` step takes a long time, especially the very first time.
+That's because it has to download a whole Ubuntu 14.04 virtual machine.
+Thereafter, it downloads the whole Java JDK (for some reason Solr wants the JDK, not just the JRE).
+Finally, the Solr and Nutch downloads themselves are a decent size.

-At this point, you can test that Solr is running by browsing to `localhost:8983`.
+Once it's done, you can test that Solr is running by browsing to `localhost:8983`.
 Through the magic of Vagrant, your requests will actually be sent to the Vagrant box's port 8983, which is the default Solr port for queries.

 If you try a search, you won't get any documents yet.
 You have to crawl the web site first.

 ## Configuring the URL to Search
-You can ignore this section if the web site you want to search is on the host machine's port 3000 (e.g. being served by Mongrel, like Rails or Nanoc).
+You can ignore this section if the web site you want to search is on the host machine's port 3000 (e.g. being served by [Mongrel](https://rubygems.org/gems/mongrel/versions/1.1.5), like [Rails](http://rubyonrails.org) or [Nanoc](http://nanoc.ws)).

 First, edit `nutch/urls/seed.txt`.
 Change the domain name and port to the site you want to search.
 If you're hosting the site on the same machine as you're hosting the Vagrant machine, you can leave the domain.
 If your web server is answering on a port other than 3000, you'll have to change the port.